-Another memorandum from the Department of Homeland Security undercuts the other purported justification for Executive Order, the need to enhance screening procedures for individuals traveling from the six targeted countries.
-The Department of Homeland Security memorandum questions the link between screening practices in general and preventing terrorism.
-It concludes that:
+Another DHS memorandum undercuts the other purported justification for Executive Order: the need to enhance screening procedures for individuals traveling from the six targeted countries.
+The memorandum questions the link between screening practices in general and preventing terrorism, concluding that "most foreign-born, US-based violent extremists likely radicalized several years after their entry to the United States, limiting the ability of screening and vetting officials to prevent their entry because of national security concerns."20

-We assess that most foreign-born, US-based violent extremists likely radicalized several years after their entry to the United States, limiting the ability of screening and vetting officials to prevent their entry because of national security concerns.
-We base this assessment on our findings that nearly half of the foreign-born, US-based violent extremists examined in our dataset were less than 16 years old when they entered the country and that the majority of foreign-born individuals resided in the United States for more than 10 years before their indictment or death.
-A separate DHS study that found that recent foreign-born US violent extremists began radicalizing, on average, 13 years after their entry to the United States further supports our assessment.

 In fact, the Executive Order's reference to terrorist activities by the lone native of an affected country-a Somalian refugee convicted on terrorism charges-proves the point.
 Executive Order, Section 1(h).
-Mohamed Osman Mohamud came to the United States as a child refugee at
+Mohamed Osman Mohamud came to the United States as a child refugee at the age of five; however, his arrest on terrorist-related charges occurred when he was 19-years old.21 As the DHS memorandum notes, "screening and vetting officials" are not likely to be able to account for radicalization that occurs 14 years after entry as a child.